Virasoro algebra: Structure

 The factor of $\frac{1}{12}$ is merely a matter of convention.
-For a derivation of the algebra as the unique central extension of the Witt algebra, see derivation of the Virasoro algebra.
+For a derivation of the algebra as the unique central extension of the Witt algebra, see derivation of the Virasoro algebra or Schottenloher, Thm.
+5.1, pp. 79.

 The Virasoro algebra has a presentation in terms of two generators (e.g. L3 and L−2) and six relations.